 1. Budget Resolution for the School District; 2.
 The property tax request for the 20 year is \$ ; 3.
-The total assessed value of property differs from la st year's total assessed value by percent.
-4. The tax rate that would fund the same amount of ta ax request as last year, when multiplied by the new total assessed value of prope erty, would be \$ per \$100 of assessed value.
-5. The School District proposes to add opt a property tax request that will cause its tax rate to be \$ per \$100 of assesse d value.
+The total assessed value of property differs from last year's total assessed value by percent.
+4. The tax rate that would fund the same amount of tax request as last year, when multiplied by the new total assessed value of property, would be \$ per \$100 of assessed value.
+5. The School District proposes to add cause its tax rate to be \$ per \$100 of assesse d value.

 6. Based on the proposed property tax request and changes in other revenue, the total operating budget of the School District will exceed last year's by percent.
-7. The record vote of the board in passing this resolution is
+7 The record vote of the board in passing this resolution is